●Celsys Gets its Start in Animation Software

 You’ve presumably focused primarily on software development, but what do web services mean to Celsys?

 The idea of a platform that links creators is where the “Clip” in the name comes from.
-Web provided the perfect way for us to deliver all of the services we wanted to deliver.
-When you’re working in a web enabled product, the first difference you notice is that the customers’ voice reaches you much more quickly.
-We often incorporated that voice directly into development.
+The online platform provided the perfect way for us to deliver all of the services we wanted to deliver.
+When you’re working with an online service, the first difference you notice is that the customers’ voice reaches you much more quickly.
+We often incorporated that feedback directly into development.
 We put a lot of passion into trying to create an environment that can get people to see how drawing is inherently fun.

 ─What’s the relationship between the web and tools, specifically what kind of service is available?